Jbleezy/BO1-Reimagined/README.md

 * Remove shellshock from lethal grenade explosions?
 Yes
 * Health bar for player's health?
 * Make wallbuy hintstrings show only buy weapon, buy ammo, or buy upgraded ammo?
+* Moon on Grief: should you be able to break windows?
+Yes

 ### Testing
 * Moon sidequest dialog in coop without Richtofen